Miner will boil! Cruzeiro announces new partial of tickets sold

 Cruzeiro vs Cricima: photos from the game in Mineiro for Serie B

-Visiting fans will also be able to buy their tickets through the website for the Roxo Superior sector, Porto A, for R$ 170.00 for the whole team and R$ 85.00 for the half.
+Visiting fans will also be able to buy their tickets through the website for the Roxo Superior sector, Porto A, for R$ 170.00 for a full ticket and R$ 85.00 for a half ticket.

 CONDITIONS FOR 5 STAR SCIOS

-If your card has been withheld in the last few games, or if you have any problems, you will need to go to the service center, located at the SUL box office in Mineiro.
+If your card has been withheld in the last few games, or if you have a problem, you will need to go to the service center, located at the SUL box office in Mineiro.

 Scio Diamond